http4t/http4t/http4t-bidi-eg/README.md

 ## Todo

-- stream some stuff
+- add an example of a streaming body (maybe large binary files?)
+- JWT- asymmetric keys, plus client-side validation against public key
-- templating
+- server-side templating/rendering example
-- tracing
+- tracing (zipkin?)
 - static file server (dot segments first)
+- front end, including how easy it is to inject the api, and test using enzyme